-If your cat is young, his teeth might offer insight to his age.
+If your cat is young, their teeth might offer insight to their age.
 Kittens start to develop baby teeth at about 2 weeks old, and those teeth finish coming in once the kitten is about 8 weeks old.
-When the kitten reaches 4 months of age, his baby teeth will start to fall out, since they’re pushed out by his adult teeth.
+When the kitten reaches 4 months of age, their baby teeth will start to fall out, since they’re pushed out by their adult teeth.
 Kittens will usually have all their adult teeth once they’re 7 months old.

 Your cat’s eyes can also offer some insight into his age.
-Kittens’ eyes are bright and clear, but once a cat reaches about 6 years old, his lenses start to become a little cloudy.
-Your cat’s iris will also gradually break down as he ages, which is normal but prevents your cat’s pupil from fully contracting.
-Again, your vet can help you recognize what age your cat’s eyes imply he is.
+Kittens’ eyes are bright and clear, but once a cat reaches about 6 years old, their lenses start to become a little cloudy.
+Your cat’s iris will also gradually break down as they age, which is normal but prevents your cat’s pupil from fully contracting.
+Again, your vet can help you recognize what age your cat’s eyes imply he or she is.

 Younger cats also tend to be thorough groomers, but as cats age, arthritis and general lack of mobility can make it more difficult for them to groom themselves as thoroughly.